 For one thing, you will find avocado oil listed as an ingredient in plenty of hair care products (and skincare products for that matter).

 For another, online you will find a lot of recipes for hair masks which use avocado.
-For example:

 - 1 avocado (dispense with the skin and the seed)